slashdotdash/rcqrs/README.md

 - inform something that has already happened
 - must be in the past tense and cannot fail
 - used to update internal state of the corresponding aggregate root

 ###Event Bus

-- suscribes to domain events
+- subscribes to domain events
 - persist domain events to event store
-- routes events to registered handler(s)
+- routes events to registered handler(s) (can have more than one handler per event)

 ###Event Handler
 such as `CompanyRegisteredHandler`